Galaxy Note 10 Plus: Camera improvements make a mark

 New camera tools: Portrait video worked in one early test, but I wasn't sure I liked the background blur.
 Zoom-in-audio worked as advertised, but the effect was more subtle than I expected, and image quality suffers when you zoom in too closely.
 The new video editor was easy to use, from trimming to adding in a music track.
 A new Live Focus filter makes portrait shots look dreamier.

 Battery life: Battery life truly lasts all day, and recharging with the included 25-watt charger is impressively fast.
-The Note 10 Plus' 4,300mAh routinely went from empty to fully charged in 65 minutes.
+The Note 10 Plus' 4,300-mAh battery routinely went from empty to fully charged in 65 minutes.

 S Pen stylus: It's shorter and thinner than the Note 9's.
 Its button seems harder to accidentally press, which is a good thing.
 It also feels less substantial, and I'm not sure how I feel about that yet.
 S Pen air controls get a refreshed look.
 It's a lot more comfortable to use when you're sitting for awhile, less so when you're on the move.